jshorns/bank-tech-test/README.md

 ## How to use

+* These points are from my first attempt at this tech test.
+See below the irb screenshot for post-review comments and updates.
 * This code covers basic bank account functionality.
 It is designed to meet the requirements and specifications detailed at the bottom of this README.
 * The code can be used through IRB by requiring the 'account.rb' file.
 * It is divided into 3 classes - the Account, which is designed as the user interface, for withdrawing money, depositing money, and adjusting the balance accordingly.
 The only user available methods should be .deposit, .withdraw and .statement in the Account class.
 The Transaction class records the details of the transaction. the TransactionHistory logs all transactions and prints out statements in the desired formats.